Living with your diagnosis - what's next?

-We assume that as someone with diabetes, you may know how important it is to monitor your insulin needs.
-Many considerations can impact on when you need to take your insulin, including carbohydrate intake, your level of activity and other factors such as stress or illness.
+We assume that as someone with diabetes, you know how important it is to monitor your insulin needs.
+Many considerations impact when you need to take your insulin, including carbohydrate intake, your level of activity and other factors such as stress or illness.

-Tracking sugar levels has always been the cornerstone in effectively managing diabetes.
-Over the past 20 years, this has been made easier with the advent of continuous glucose monitors (CGMs) and Flash, which uses sensors to continuously measure your sugar levels.
-Now, smart insulin pens are stepping up to help make insulin tracking easier.
+Tracking glucose levels has always been important in effectively managing diabetes.
+Over the past 20 years, this has been made easier with the advent of continuous glucose monitors (CGMs) and flash glucose monitors (FGM), which uses sensors to continuously measure your glucose levels.

-Tracking your sugar levels – either with a blood glucose monitor (BGM) or a CGM – allows you to make decisions about any adjustment to your insulin dosing straightaway.
-The data gathered over a period of time also allows you and your doctor or nurse to assess trends, triggers and the amount of time you spend in or outside of your glycaemic targets.
+Tracking your glucose levels – either with a blood glucose monitor (BGM) or a CGM or FGM – allows you to make decisions about any adjustment to your insulin dosing straightaway.
+The data gathered over a period of time also allows you and your diabetes team to assess trends, triggers and the amount of time you spend in or outside of your glycaemic targets.

-By tracking your insulin at the same time as your sugar levels, you will be able to compare the amount and timing of your insulin dosing with your sugar data.
+By tracking your insulin at the same time as your glucose levels, you will be able to compare the amount and timing of your insulin dosing with your glucose data.
 All of this data can be recorded at any time of the day or night, and during your various activities.
-Having this information at your disposal, holds many benefits, as you and your doctor or nurse can:
+Having this information at your disposal, holds many benefits, as you and your diabetes team can:

-Regular tracking of sugar levels and insulin dosing can provide insights into the relationship between your insulin dosing habits and your glucose levels over time.
-This in turn helps you and your diabetes care team to understand the impact insulin doses (both in timing and amount) have on your sugar levels and glycaemic control.
-It will also allow your doctor or nurse to develop a tailored treatment plan that ensures you spend as much time as possible within your optimal glycaemic range, which is usually 70–180 mg/dL [3.9–10 mmol/L] – your doctor would help determine your optimal range.
+Regular tracking of glucose levels and insulin dosing can provide insights into the relationship between your insulin dosing habits and your glucose levels over time.
+This in turn helps you and your diabetes care team to understand the impact insulin doses (both in timing and amount) have on your glucose levels and glycaemic control.
+It will also allow your diabetes team to develop a tailored treatment plan that ensures you spend as much time as possible within your optimal glycaemic range, which is usually 20-53 mmol/mol [4-7mmol/L] – your doctor would help determine your optimal range.